adrianardnerg/notes/README.md

 # 2024-03-08
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive for clarity and simplicity.
 Avoid unnecessary complexity; write code that's easy to read, understand, and maintain.
 Remember, you're not just writing code for the computer to execute but also for fellow humans to comprehend and collaborate on.
 Optimize for readability and modularity, as it's often in these small, elegant solutions where true genius and efficiency lie."

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, use time management techniques to your advantage.
+Break down your projects into smaller, manageable tasks.
+Then, allocate time for each task, allowing for some wiggle room in case things take longer than expected.
+Using a scheduling tool, such as Trello or Todoist, can help keep you organized and on track.
+ -- 212 words